 - Call for Papers: Suffering, Diminishment and the Christian Life

-Centre for Catholic Studies, Durham, UK.
+Centre for Catholic Studies, Durham University, UK.
 Catholic theology in the public academy.
-Part of the world top 5 Department of Theology & Religion @durham_uni #QSWUR
+In 2017-2018, the Centre is celebrating its 10th anniversary.

 Tweeted 4 days ago